 Parking citations are issued for violations of campus parking regulations.
 In general, fines are to be paid in the Office of Business Services within one week of issue.
-After receiving any three parking citations during an academic year (fall-spring semester), any further parking violation could result in the violator's vehicle being towed, without notification, at owner's expense.
+After receiving any three parking citations during an academic year (fall-spring semester), any further parking violation could result in disciplinary action and/or the violator's vehicle being towed, without notification, at owner's expense.